trademapper/trademapper-js/_pages/01_starting.md

 6) Check the 'Data' tab to see if any errors have occured.

 7) On the 'Filters' tab, select the correct column for ‘Quantity’.
 TradeMapper uses data from this column to draw the arrows, and the thickness of the arrow is based on this.
+The legend for the arrows and points will appear on the map automatically.

-8) Use the filters on the 'Filters' if required.
+8) Use the filters on the 'Filters' tab if required.
 Changes to the map will be instant when you change something in the filters.

 9) Use the 'Hide' tab to hide the control panel to allow more of the map to be shown.

 10) Hover over arrows to get a pop up box which contains detailed information for that specific arrow.
 Pop up boxes can be dragged to a new location or closed by pressing the ‘X’ in the box.
-Hover over the symbols which relate to each countries role in the hover box to reveal their meaning (e.g. black circle with cross means origin), or hover over the 2-letter country code in the hover box to see the full country name.
+Hover over the symbols which relate to each country's role in the hover box to reveal their meaning (e.g. black circle with cross means origin), or hover over the 2-letter country code in the hover box to see the full country name.

 11) Zoom in using the wheel on your mouse if required.